bobbingwide/oik-batchmove/readme.txt

 11. CRON box - showing next scheduled time and information for the most recent run

 == Upgrade Notice ==
+= 2.5.3 =
+Update for support for PHP 8.3 and PHP 8.4.
+Tested with WordPress 6.8.2

 = 2.5.2 =
 Update for support for PHP 8.1, PHP 8.2 and PHP 8.3